 Satisfaction isn’t (only) about eating “forbidden” foods.

-In my dieting days, I thought the only foods that were truly delicious were “forbidden” foods like salt and vinegar chips, pizza, and sour gummy candy.
+In my dieting days, I thought the only foods that were truly delicious were “forbidden” foods like salt-and-vinegar chips, pizza, and sour gummy candy.
 While I enjoyed salads, I never thought of them as crave-worthy.
 Perhaps you feel similarly?

 While pleasure is central to the intuitive eating process, safety is an important consideration.
 It’s tough to derive pleasure from foods we don’t feel safe around.
 You can work toward a more relaxed relationship with food while working through your restrictions in the present moment.
 It takes time to neutralize the morality our culture attaches to food (see “sinful” or “guilt-inducing”), shelve the weight loss goals, and to integrate true unconditional permission.